UniExeterRSE/intro-version-control/_episodes/09_recording_changes_revisited.md

 ## Deleting and moving files

-Sometimes we may need to delete, move or rename files that are under version control in a repository.
+Sometimes we may need to delete, move or rename files that are under version control in a repository (i.e. that feature in commits in the repository).
 Git has specific commands to do this: `git rm` for deletion and `git mv` for moving and renaming.
-The key things to remember about these commands is:
+The key things to remember about these commands are:

-* they only work when applied to files under version control (i.e. that feature in commits in the repository); and
+* they only work when applied to files under version control; and

 * they perform the deletion / move _and then stage the result_, ready for committing.